 Acquisitions and divestments

-Below is a list of Axfood’s most important acquisitions and divestments through the years.
+Below is a summary of Axfood’s most important acquisitions and divestments over the years.

 The year 2000 was characterized by restructuring in several steps.
 The first step was the combination of Hemköp and D&D Dagligvaror.
 In the next step, Spar Sverige, Spar Inn Snabbgross and 40 percent of the share capital in Spar Finland were acquired.
 The Annual General Meeting in May resolved in favour of the name change to Axfood AB.

 In April 2003, Axfood sold its Swedish real estate holdings to Crown NorthCorp Ltd (press release).
 The properties had a book value of approximately SEK 500 m, and the capital gain was SEK 110 m.

 Acquisition of cold storage distribution centre

 To increase its presence in Stockholm, Axfood acquired Reitan's cold storage distribution centre in Kungens Kurva.
 The operation was taken over in October (press release).